5 Studies that Support Using Blue Light Therapy for Eczema

 At 6 months in, the scores improved by 54%.
 The subjects spontaneously lowered the amount of steroid they used to reduce symptoms.

-Importantly, the blue light had no side effects.
+Notably, the blue light had no side effects.
 While ultraviolet therapy induces Langerhans cell and T cell depletion, blue light therapy did not affect the quantity of these cells.

-Study #3: The 80% Reduction in Atopic Dermatitis Eczema Symptoms in Children Study
+Study #3: The 80% Reduction in Atopic Dermatitis

 In a Russian study in Vopr Kurortol Fizioter Lech Fiz Kult[6], researchers tested blue light on ten children with eczema.
-Another group of ten children with eczema received moisturizer on their affected areas.

-Researchers mined insurance databases for the medical records of children treated with blue light at birth to treat or prevent jaundice.
 The study was published in Neonatology as Neonatal Phototherapy: A Novel Therapy to Prevent Allergic Skin Disease for At Least 5 Years[7].

 They correlated the children’s eczema outcomes to the age of 5 years old.